personalrobotics/feeding_web_interface/feedingwebapp/README.md

 ### Usage (Web App)
 1. Navigate to the web app folder: `cd {path/to/feeding_web_interface}/feedingwebapp`
-2. Start the app: `npm start`
+2. Make any desired changes to environment variables in `.env`
-  - Note that if you're not running the robot code alongside the app, set `REACT_APP_DEBUG=false` in `.env` to be able to move past screens where the app is waiting on the robot.
+    - If you're not running the robot code alongside the app, set `REACT_APP_DEBUG=true` in `.env` to be able to move past screens where the app is waiting on the robot.
 The default is `REACT_APP_DEBUG=false`.
+    - If users will be accessing the app on a device other than the device running ROS, change `REACT_APP_ROS_SERVER_HOSTNAME` in `.env` to be the hostname of the device running ROS.
+Ensure that device is configured so that ports 8080 (web_video_server default) and 9090 (rosbridge default) can be accessed.
+3. Start the app: `npm start`
-3. Use a web browser to navigate to `localhost:3000` to see the application.
+4. Use a web browser to navigate to `localhost:3000` to see the application.

 #### Launching Dummy Nodes
 This repository includes several dummy nodes that match the interface that the robot nodes will use.
 By running the dummy nodes alongside the app, we can test the app's communication with the robot even without actual robot code running.